 You do not have to prove your child is eligible before adding them to the waiver interest lists.
-Your child will go through this process and review once they move to the top of the list.
+Your child will go through this process once they move to the top of the list.
 Only then is the eligibility information reviewed and used to decide if your child can enroll.

-The Texas Medicaid Waivers
+Texas Medicaid Waivers

 Important Tips About Interest (Waiting) Lists

-- Ask for an email confirmation or a mailed letter when you add your child to the Medicaid waiver interest lists.
+Ask for an email confirmation or a mailed letter when you add your child to the Medicaid waiver interest lists.
 Keep this in a safe place.

-- Once your child moves to the top of an interest list, a service coordinator, case manager, or nurse will schedule a home visit.
+Once your child moves to the top of an interest list, a service coordinator, case manager, or nurse will schedule a home visit.
 This will start the process of determining if your child is able to enroll in one of the waiver programs.
-You can also research the waiver program beforehand to learn what it takes for your child to get its services.
+You can also research the waiver program beforehand to learn what it takes for your child to get services.

-- If you have other health insurance through an employer, and your child is enrolled in a waiver program, you might be reimbursed for health insurance premiums through the Health Insurance Premium Payment (HIPP) program.
-Once your child starts receiving waiver services, call your local utility company about possible discounts on electricity, water, and wastewater bills if your child lives in your home.
+If you have other health insurance through an employer and your child is enrolled in a waiver program, you might be reimbursed for health insurance premiums through the Health Insurance Premium Payment (HIPP) program.
+Once your child starts receiving waiver services, call your local utility company about possible discounts on electricity, water, and wastewater bills, if your child lives in your home.
 Depending on income, your family might also be able to receive food stamps (SNAP benefits).